-Also, the only way in and out of the Dry Tortugas is via private charter or the Yankee Freedom III.
+TRANSPORTATION - The only way in and out of the Dry Tortugas is via private charter or the Yankee Freedom III.
 If you'd like to do some research on your own, here's the Yankee Freedom III website.
 They are the only authorized concessionaire for the Dry Tortugas.
-There are airplanes but they only transport people, not camping gear - day trips only.
+There are airplanes but they only transport people, not camping gear – and day trips only.
 I personally don't know anyone with a boat that would be willing to take a bunch of us over to the islands and back again in 3 days.
 So the Yankee Freedom III is the best bet, and they are well equipped in handling us over-nighters.
 The price for the trip is $200 (plus tax I'm sure).
-That does include the National Park fee, which if you have the National Parks pass (not just the Everglades) you will get a refund.
-Park Rangers will also be collecting $15-$30 per camp site (depending on how many in your party) per night.
-You will need cash on hand for that.
+That does include the National Park fee, which if you have the National Parks Pass (not just the Everglades) you will get a refund.

-Also, seeing that we have to be at the dock with our gear Friday morning at 6:30am (no exceptions - they are firm), you may want to stay in Key West overnight.
+EXTRA EXPENSES - Seeing that we must be at the dock Friday morning at 6:30am (no exceptions - they are firm), you may want to stay in Key West overnight Thursday.
 And don't forget about parking your vehicle.
 There is a parking garage right across the street from the docks that are $19 per day.

 NPS – Dry Tortugas site https://www.nps.gov/drto/index.htm

 Yankee Freedom III – Camping https://www.drytortugas.com/key-west-camping/

 I highly recommend you review ALL info listed above regarding the Site.
 Look at all of the links within this site.
 It has much needed info on what to bring, what NOT to bring, and what it’s like on the island.